-&lt;sup>17Examples of composite indicators that include several policy goals are the Inclusive Wealth Index (UNEP, 2014), the Index of Economic Well-Being (Osberg and Sharpe, 2002), the Environmental Sustainability Index (YCELP et al., 2005), the Index of Sustainable Economic Welfare and the Genuine Progress Indicator (Daly and Cobb, 1989), the Sustainable Measure of Economic Welfare (Nordhaus and Tobin, 1972) and the World Bank's Adjusted Net Savings.
+17 Examples of composite indicators that include several policy goals are the Inclusive Wealth Index (UNEP, 2014), the Index of Economic Well-Being (Osberg and Sharpe, 2002), the Environmental Sustainability Index (YCELP, 2015), the Index of Sustainable Economic Welfare and the Genuine Progress Indicator (Daly and Cobb, 1989), Sustainable measure of economic welfare (Nordhaus and Tobin, 1972), and the World Bank's Adjusted Net Savings.

+18 The global MPI was developed by the Oxford Poverty & Human Development Initiative within the UN Development Programme (UNDP) and has been reported yearly in UNDP's Human Development Report since 2010.

-- I Eradicating extreme poverty.
-We use the global Multidimensional Poverty Index (MPI) as an indicator for eradicating extreme poverty.
-The MPI is an index designed to measure acute poverty.
-MPI uses 10 indicators belonging to three dimensions, which mirror the HDI (see the next section).
-Their intrinsic and instrumental values have been presented by Alkire et al. (2011).
-Ten indicators compose the MPI: two for health, two for education and six for living standards.
-If people experience deprivation in one-third or more of the 10 indicators, the global index identifies them as 'MPI poor', and the extent or intensity of their poverty is measured by the number of deprivations they experience.
-We suggest that the threshold value must be 33 per cent (which corresponds to population with a weighted deprivation score of at least 33 per cent). - 2 Enhancing human capabilities.
-We use the Human Development Index (HDI) as an indicator for enhancing human capabilities.
-The HDI is a composite statistic of life expectancy, education (measured as school enrolment) and per capita income indicators, and it is used to rank countries into four tiers of human development.
-The HDI was developed by Pakistani economist Mahbub ul Haq and is anchored in Sen's work on human capabilities (Robeyns, 2006).
-Empowered by capabilities of health, education and income, individuals can achieve their desired state of well-being (Stanton, 2007).
-We argue that the threshold value must be, at minimum, high human development, which was 0.7 in 2013 (United Nations Development Programme, UNDP, 2014). - 3 Ensuring 'rich' participation.
-We use the Economist Intelligence Unit's democracy index (EIUDI) as an indicator for 'rich' participation.
-The EIUDI measures the state of democracy based on 60 indicators, grouped into five categories, measuring pluralism, civil liberties and political culture.
-In addition to a numeric score and a ranking, the EIUDI categorizes countries as having one of four regime types: full democracies (8.0-10), flawed democracies (6.0-7.9), hybrid regimes (4.0-5.9) and authoritarian regimes (0-3.9).
+section).
+Their intrinsic and instrumental values have been presented in Alkire et al. (2011).
+Ten indicators compose the MPI: two for health, two for education, and six for living standards.
+If people experience deprivation in a third or more of the 10 indicators, the global index identifies them as 'MPI poor', and the extent - or intensity - of their poverty is measured by the number of deprivations they experience.
+We suggest that the threshold value must be 33 per cent (which corresponds to population with a weighted deprivation score of at least 33 per cent).

+(2) Enhancing human capabilities: We use the Human Development Index (HDI) as an indicator for enhancing human capabilities.
+The HDI is a composite statistic of life expectancy, education (measured as school enrolment), and per capita income indicators, and it is used to rank countries into four tiers of human development.19 The HDI was developed by Pakistani economist Mahbub ul Haq and is anchored in Sen's work on human capabilities (Robeyns, 2006).
+Empowered by capabilities of health, education, and income, individuals can achieve their desired state of well-being (Stanton, 2007).
+We argue that the threshold value must be, at minimum, high human development, which was 0.7 in 2013 (UNDP, 2014).20

+(3) Ensuring 'rich' participation: We use the Economist Intelligence Unit's democracy index (EIUDI) as an indicator for 'rich' participation.21 The EIUDI measures the state of democracy based on 60 indicators, grouped in five categories, measuring pluralism, civil liberties, and political culture.
+In addition to a numeric score and a ranking, the EIUDI categorizes countries as having one of four regime types: full democracies (8.0-10), flawed democracies (6.0-7.9), hybrid regimes (4.0-5.9), and authoritarian regimes (0-3.9).

+Admittedly, democracy is not the same as 'rich' participation.
+Yet, according to Sen (2009), there are common features, and the workings of democracy, which Sen argues are not a purely Western phenomena, can be seen as ways of enhancing participation.
+Campbell (2008) shows

+19 The HDI has been reported yearly in UNDP's Human Development Report since 1990.
+The HDI classifies countries according to 'very high human development', 'high human development', ind 'low human development'.

+20 HDI classifications are based on HDI fixed cut-off points, which are derived from the quartiles of distributions of component indicators.
+The cut-off points are HDI of less than 0.550 for low human development, 0.550-0.699 for medium human development, 0.700-0.799 for high human development and 0.800 or greater for very high human development (UNDP, 2014, p.
+156).

+21 The index was first produced for 2006, with updates for 2008, 2010 and the following years since then (http://pages.eiu.com/rs/eiu2/images/Democracy-Index-2012.pdf).